velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 "No. No!"
 Niltar sits up, punching him again.
 "She slit her wrists and she threw herself off a fucking bridge and you *jumped in the fucking river,* dragged her back to shore, and kept pressure on her wounds until medevac got there *so she wouldn't bleed out.
 That* is what you fucking did, Livkir."

-For a moment, the only sounds are the distant cries of night-birds and the soft rustling of the trees in the breeze.
+For a moment, the only sounds are the distant cries of lumen-birds and the soft rustling of the trees in the breeze.

-"T-technically it was a casevac—"
+"T-technically it was just a casevac—"

 "Livkir Tirvali *fucking* Tegvari!"
 Niltar punches him hard enough to elicit a yelp this time.
 "Blood and fire I cannot fucking *believe* you! *You saved her fucking life* and that's still not even it."
 Niltar turns to Shalcas. "’Cause you know what she'd been doing for like the last *year* or so before that happened?"